Wineries need to seek new consumers as key drinkers’ ranks dwindle, expert says

 Lovers of fine wine in the U.S. are buying more of it, but there are fewer such drinkers to go around.

-And producers of the higher-end beverage should be paying closer attention to the changing consumer demographics.
+And producers of the higher-end beverage should be paying closer attention to changing consumer demographics.

-That was the sobering message beverage alcohol business analyst Danny Brager delivered this week to wine industry professionals gathered in the heart of the country’s top-end region for a two-day conference.
+That was the sobering message beverage alcohol business analyst Danny Brager delivered Nov.
+16 to wine industry professionals gathered in the heart of the country’s top-end region for a two-day conference.

 “The core and marginal wine consumer base is shrinking.
-There's not as many now as there were,” said Brager, citing Wine Market Council research during his keynote talk Wednesday at the Wine Industry Financial Symposium, put on by WBM Events at the CIA at Copia in Napa.
+There's not as many now as there were,” said Brager, citing Wine Market Council research during his keynote talk at the Wine Industry Financial Symposium, presented by WBM Events at the CIA at Copia in Napa.

 But the good news, Brager said, for the “premiumization” movement of the wine business — toward higher prices and margins — is the core and marginal groups are drinking higher-priced selections.